yourlabs/djnext/README.rst

 This will watch static/pages directories of all apps in INSTALLED_APPS, and build the pages/ directory, so that yarn dev will find it.

-On port 8000 we don't yet have auto frontend code reload, but you have it on port 3000 with djnext command running at the same time.

 Tutorial
 ========